Skip to main content

 Definitions

-Anonymized Information: The information is irrevocably stripped of direct identifiers, a code is not kept to allow future re-linkage, and the risk of re-identification of individuals from remaining indirect identifiers is low or very low.
+Anonymized data: the information is irrevocably stripped of direct identifiers, a code is not kept to allow future re-linkage, and the risk of re-identification of individuals from remaining indirect identifiers is low or very low.

-Anonymous Information: The information never had identifiers associated with it (e.g., anonymous surveys) and the risk of identification of individuals is low or very low.
+Anonymous data: the information never had identifiers associated with it (e.g., anonymous surveys) and the risk of identification of individuals is low or very low.

-Delegated Non-REC Faculty Member: A faculty member who is deemed “faculty supervisor” for the purposes of course-based research projects in research-intensive designated courses involving human participants.
+Delegated Non-REC faculty member: a faculty member who is deemed “faculty supervisor” for the purposes of course-based research projects involving human participants.

 Faculty members assigning students research projects involving human participants must receive approval by the REC prior to start of the project.
-Faculty are responsible for providing research ethics oversight of student projects.
-The following outlines the ethics review and approval process for course-based research projects in research-intensive designated courses.
+Faculty is responsible for providing research ethics oversight of student projects.
+The following outlines the ethics review and approval process for course-based research projects.

 1. Faculty member completes the mandatory, online TCPS 2: Core-2022 Tutorial.

-2. Faculty member completes and submits the Faculty Application Form for Ethics Review of Course-Based Research with a copy of the TCPS 2: Core certificate to the REC at research@cambriancollege.ca.
+2. Faculty member completes and submits the Faculty Application Form for Ethics Review of Course-Based Research to the REC at research@cambriancollege.ca.
+They must also include all relevant information about the course-based research project and a copy of their TCPS 2: Core certificate.

-2. One single application can be submitted for all sections of a course and should include all faculty teaching the course and all research assignments planned.
-If more than one faculty member teaches the same course, each faculty member is to be included in the application unless the research is different in the sections.
-In this case a separate application must be submitted.
+2.3.
+One single application can be submitted for all sections of a course and should include all faculty teaching the course and all research assignments planned.
+If more than one faculty member teaches the same course, each faculty member is to be included in the application.
+If the research methodology is different in the different sections, a separate application must be submitted.

-1. The REC reviews the Faculty Application Form and communicates its decision to the faculty member(s) in a timely manner, with a copy to the Chair of the Department.
+3. The REC reviews the Faculty Application Form and communicates its decision to the faculty member(s) in a timely manner, with a copy to the Chair of the department.

-2. Students must complete the TCPS 2: CORE-2022 tutorial and submit their certificate of completion to the faculty member (required for all project members).
+5.2.
+Students must complete the TCPS 2: Core-2022 Tutorial and submit their certificate of completion to the faculty member.
+This is required for all project members.

 Note that group projects only require a single application that lists all students involved in the project as co-investigators.
 Faculty, to the best of their abilities, must ensure that students’ applications meet the basic requirements for ethics approval.
 Data collection cannot commence without the ethics approval of the student application by the faculty.

-1. The appointed delegated non-REC faculty member monitors the ethical conduct of students’ research projects.
+6. The appointed delegated non-REC faculty member monitors the ethical conduct of students’ research projects.
+The faculty is responsible for ensuring that all student recruitment materials and research procedures remain within the scope of the approved course-level review.

 Faculty Responsibilities

-• Complete the TCPS 2: CORE-2022 tutorial and submit Faculty Application Form to the REC
+• Complete the TCPS 2: Core-2022 Tutorial and submit the Faculty Application Form to the REC.

-• Adhere to all procedures for ethical research in accordance with REC’s requirements, TCPS 2 (2022), and the ethical standards set out in Cambrian’s Research Ethics Policy and Procedures
+• Adhere to all procedures for ethical research in accordance with REC’s requirements, TCPS 2 (2022) guidelines, and the ethical standards set out in Cambrian’s Research Ethics Policy and Procedures.

 • Ensure that student course-based research projects meet the criteria for minimal risk: